-B.2 Calibration results
+B.2 Calibration results at 2GHz

 The calibration results include SINR and coupling loss distributions in DL, and SINR, coupling loss and transmit power distributions in UL.
 Both rural macro and urban macro propagation models defined in TR 38.901[10] are considered.
 NR BS with AAS and non-AAS antennas are calibrated separately and results are summarized in Table B.2-1, 2-2 and 2-3.
-[NB-IoT scenarios are not calibrated.]
+NB-IoT scenarios are not calibrated.

-Note: The “-” means the data was not provided by its corresponding contributor.
+NOTE: The “-” means the data was not provided by its corresponding contributor.

-Table B.2-1 Calibration summary for TN NR AAS DL cases
+Table B.2-1: Calibration summary for TN NR AAS DL cases